-Act on Mortgage Credit Banks and Covered Bonds (151/2022) was enacted 8th July, 2022 repealing the earlier act on mortgage banking activities.
-The new act harmonizes mortgage banking activities in Europe, but in practise the activities continue in very similar fashion as before.
+Act on Mortgage Credit Banks and Covered Bonds [151/2022] became effective on 8 July, 2022 repealing the earlier act on mortgage banking activities.
 Using transitional rule in the new act, we have converted the bonds originally issued under the previous act to fully conform to new act, and our activities are solely under the new act 151/2022.

-Danske Mortgage Bank Plc's operations continued stable during 2022 in all aspects.
-The quality of the loan portfolio has remained at good level and even improved.
-The Bank's earnings were at the same level compared to previous year being moderate.
+Danske Mortgage Bank Plc's operations continued stable during 2023 in all aspects.
+The quality of the loan portfolio has remained at good level.
+The Bank's profit has developed positively compared to previous year.

-In September 2022 the Bank issued a covered bond with nominal value EUR 1250 million.
-The Bank bought housing loans with 738 million euros, and sold housing loans back to Danske Bank A/S, Finland branch with 29 million euros.
-Customers were paying back their housing loans with 0.8 billion euros.
-During the year no bond was matured.
-Taking into account the loan portfolio in Danske Bank A/S, Finland branch, the bank has access to enough loans for new issuance.
-Hedging and short-term funding were executed through Danske Bank A/S. The amount of cover pool eligible loans in the Danske Bank Group's Finnish operations has been stable.
+In May 2023 the Bank issued a covered bond with nominal value EUR 500 million and in August a covered bond with nominal value of EUR 1,000 million.
+During the year 750 million of covered bonds matured.
+The Bank bought housing loans with 2,537.7 million euros and sold housing loans back to Danske Bank A/S, Finland Branch with 25.7 million euros.
+Customers were paying back their housing loans with EUR 900 million.
+Considering the loan portfolio in Danske Bank A/S, Finland Branch, the bank has access to enough loans for new issuance.
+Hedging and short-term funding were executed normally through Danske Bank A/S. The amount of cover pool eligible loans in the Danske Bank Group's Finnish operations has been stable.